 “Our food system is making us sick.
 It’s time to reframe our relationship with food on every level, physically, mentally, and spiritually.
 The sooner we do the sooner we will heal.
 Real Food should be our medicine, one forkful at a time”.

 Criss is the “Ninja Swiss-Army-Knife” on the Farm-A-Yard project.
 Raised by parents who introduced her to wild food and slow cooking, Criss began cooking with herbs in her late teens and soon started taking herbalism courses.
 Following the Wise Woman Tradition of herbal medicine, with a smattering of courses on wildcrafting, Western conventional herbalism, Ayurveda, and Traditional Chinese Medicine, Criss studied herbs for over 10 years and still wildcrafts her own medicines.
 She briefly taught classes on making your own medicines and wildcrafting, and was active in the movement against the FDA banning herbs in the early 1990s.

 In the middle of all of this, Criss held down a variety of jobs in graphic design, desktop publishing, copywriting, programming, accounting, and more until she opened her own business: Eclectic Tech, LLC offering marketing, print and web design services.
 That’s when she met Linda Borghi, and Criss became Linda’s Fairy Godmother.
 Criss has been helping Linda with her farming projects for around 10 years.

-Enamored with Linda and her mom’s chickens, Criss started raising bantam chickens in 2012, and created a short online course called Raising Chickens in Your Backyard on Udemy.com.
+Enamored with Linda’s chickens, Criss started raising bantam chickens in 2012 and created a short online course called Raising Chickens in Your Backyard on Udemy.com.

-Criss is a loud defender of food freedom and environmental activism, she writes books in her copious spare time, and lives with her kids in the Hudson Valley of New York.
+Criss is a loud defender of food freedom and environmental activism, she writes books, provides life coaching services, and is an adventurer and vagabond in the Hudson Valley of New York.